 Digital mixers offer a wide range of control and recall capabilities.
-You have the capability to setup "scenes" on the mixer then save them into the memory of the mixer.
-This is very handy when you may have different groups using the mixer for different functions, all with different needs.
-When you need to restore the board back to your main service setup, a press of a button recalls all your settings instantly.
+You have the capability to setup "Scenes" on the mixer, then save those scenes into the memory of the mixer, this is very handy when you may have different groups using the mixer for different functions, all with different needs.
+When you need to restore the board back to your main service setup, a press of a button recalls all your settings.
 Scene saving is also great for making quick scene-by-scene changes during holiday theatrical productions.

 Most digital mixers also allow wireless remote control.
-Yamaha digital mixers use the remote software StageMix, which allows you to use an iPad to walk around a room while making sure the music sounds good everywhere.
-(Different manufacturers have their own version of remote software.)
+Yamaha digital mixers use the remote software StageMix, allowing you to use an iPad to walk around a room while making sure the music sounds good everywhere (different manufacturers will have their own version of remote software).

-If your worship band is using In Ear Monitors (IEMs), Yamaha TF, QL, CL, DM and Rivage PM Series digital mixers coupled with MonitorMix - the Yamaha personal monitor mix software - gives each band member the ability to control their personal monitor mix, freeing the FOH engineer to focus on the house mix.
+If your worship band is using In Ear Monitors (IEM's), Yamaha TF, QL, CL and Rivage digital mixers series coupled with MonitorMix, the Yamaha personal monitor mix software, gives each band member the ability to control their personal monitor mix, freeing the FOH engineer to focus on the house mix.

-Digital mixers also come equipped with "presets" that allow the sound engineer to select specific microphones in use and what they're being used for; what type of instrument inputs are being used; and what type of IEM is being used.
+Digital Mixers like the Yamaha TF, QL, CL and Rivage series also come equipped with "Presets", allowing the sound engineer to select specific microphones being used and what they are being used for.
+What type of instrument input is being used, as well as what type of IEM being used.
 These presets help the audio engineer "dial-in" the EQ and compression for these channels, making for not only a quicker setup, but a better sounding overall mix.

-Digital mixers also offer DSP effects, from reverb to delay, that can be applied to an input channel.
+Digital mixers also offer DSP effects, from reverb to delay, there are several choices to choose from to apply to an input channel.

-Another advantage digital mixers have is overall size.
-Because they can have multiple "layers" that are accessed by the push of a button, you don't have to have all the individual channels physically installed on the surface.
-For example, a 48-channel console can have 24 physical input channels DCAs, or "groups" of channels, on the board's surface - this is "layer one."
-By pressing the "layer two" button, the next group of channels, 25-48, appear.
+Another advantage digital mixers have is overall footprint size.
+Because digital mixers can have multiple "layers" that are accessed by the push of a button, you do not have to have all the individual channels physically installed on the surface.
+For example, a 48-channel console can have 24 physical input channels DCAs or "Groups" of channels on the board surface, this is "layer 1".
+By pressing the "layer 2" button, the next group of channels, 25 through 48 now appear.
 Additionally, there are easy access buttons to view and control the outputs, effects and AUX sends, all on their own layers and instantly accessible.

-If it's necessary to record the service, most digital consoles come equipped with a USB port that will accommodate a USB memory device.
+If recording the service is necessary, most digital consoles come equipped with a USB port that will accommodate a USB memory device.
 When the record function is engaged, a stereo mix from the mains bus can be recorded as an audio file.
-If you need to be able to record each independent channel, Nuendo Live software from Steinberg, installed on a laptop and connected to the console, will multitrack record separate channels.
-This is a great resource if you want to be able to create virtual sound checks or be able to do a full mix down of any performance.
+If you need to be able to record each independent channel, the software program Nuendo Live from Yamaha/Steinberg installed on a laptop and connected to the console will multitrack record separate channels.
+This is a great resource if you want to be able to create "Virtual Sound Checks" or be able to do a full mix down of any performance.

 A full digital setup also means using a digital cable.
-An I/O rack like the Yamaha TIO 1608 uses a single CAT 5E or CAT 6 Ethernet cable that runs from the console to the I/O rack located at the stage.
-Even systems that require 120 or more I/O channels are easily managed on this one cable, ending the need for large, heavy, and expensive analog snakes.
-Additionally, the system can be connected to through Dante to other Dante-enabled components in the system.
-This allows streamlining connections, aiding in troubleshooting and routing signal to where you need it.
+An I/O rack like the Yamaha TIO 1608 uses a single CAT 5E or CAT 6 ethernet cable that runs from the console to the I/O (input/output) rack located at the stage.
+Even systems that require 120 or more Input/Output channels are easily handled on this one cable, eliminating the need for large, heavy and expensive analog snakes.
+Additionally, the system can be connected to through Dante to other Dante enabled components in the system, this allows streamlining connections, aiding in troubleshooting and routing signal to where you need it to be.